Use this off-page SEO checklist and examples to grow a new or existing website.

-Beatport, the music website, just did this type of campaign offering up equipment and subscriptions to those who produced a “mix tape”.
+Beatport, the music website, just did this campaign offering up equipment and subscriptions to those who produced a “mixtape”.

-Expensive for a small business owner but less expensive than the £3 million a year my old employer paid two sponsor 2 football teams.
+Expensive for a small business owner but less costly than the £3 million a year my old employer paid two sponsors, 2 football teams.

-Let’s say you publish a blog post and then put that blog post content onto LinkedIn article and Medium.com
+You publish a blog post and then put that blog post content onto LinkedIn article and Medium.com.

 That’s content syndication.

-Your article could be read by more people on these syndications than via your article.
+More people on these syndications could read your article than via your article.